 A number of modern languages support iteration over arbitrary sequences of values, not just sequences of numbers.
-For example, in Python we can write for x in foo: # ...do something with x...

-where foo is a list, string, tuple, dictionary, file, or in fact any object (including objects of user-defined classes) that has an iter() method.
+For example, in Python we can write where foo is a list, string, tuple, dictionary, file, or in fact any object (including objects of user-defined classes) that has an iter() method.